ulfschneider/ulf.website/content/posts/agile/2012-08-31-art-in-work.md

 A software development team will establish a system of continuous integration or even delivery.
 If the environment is not prepared for that, the team will fight for it, because not to do so would hurt workmanship standards.

-The software craftsmanship movement [[Bradbury et al. 2009]][craftsmanship] can be seen under that impression – although this movement goes beyond workmanship, it is about art and craft.
+The software craftsmanship movement [[Bradbury et al. 2009]][craftsmanship] can be seen under that impression—although this movement goes beyond workmanship, it is about art and craft.

 By claiming our work as being art, the development opportunities will expand for the individual, the team and the surrounding organization.
 Now it´s all about purpose, autonomy, and mastery.
 Seth Godin explains what art in work may be: